pakim/slptools/README.md

 ## Todo

-- Finish schedule
+- Finish schedule page
-  - Add details to the session containers (student names, etc)
+  - Add ability to update and delete sessions
+- Finish students page
-  - Add way to store session data to a file (probably json)
+  - Add ability to update and delete students
-  - Have the js search this file first to populate the schedule
-  - Add session details page which will contain more information such as student goals and lesson plans
+  - Add more fields to student data table?
-- Add page for student details
+    - current/past student
 - Add page for attendance
 - Add page for lesson plans
+- Add page for session notes

 ---